-Administrative review is the legal process which enables an individual to seek a review of ‘an eligible decision’ made either in the UK by the Home Office, on arrival in the UK at a port of entry or overseas by an entry clearance officer to refuse an application or cancel his leave under the immigration rules due to a ‘case working error’ and only from specified dates as referred to below.
+- overseas by an entry clearance officer to refuse or cancel leave under the immigration rules due to a ‘case working error’ from specified dates as set out below.

 Eligible decision in the UK